Terror-Creatures from the Grave

 Terror-Creatures from the Grave (5 tombe per un medium) is a 1965 horror film directed by Domenico Massimo Pupillo.
 The film was an international co-production between Italy and the United States through M.B.S.
 Cinematografica, G.I.A.
 Cinematografica and International Entertainment Corp.

 Plot

 An attorney arrives at a castle to settle the estate of its recently deceased owner.
 The owner's widow and daughter claim that the late lord could summon the souls of ancient plague victims and that his spirit roams the castle.
-Soon, townspeople begin to die in gruesome, violent ways when the dead lord and plague victims return to exact revenge.
+Soon, friends of the dead lord begin to die in gruesome, violent ways when the dead lord and plague victims return to exact revenge.
+The reason of the lord's mysterious death is prevailed in the end.

 Production

 Before 2015, Ralph Zucker was credited as an alias of Massimo Pupillo, because it was typical for Italian filmmakers to credit themselves under Anglicized names.
 Producer Ralph Zucker was an American child actor in the early 1950s.
 In 1958, Zucker moved to Italy to work as an editor and producer.
 In an issue of Video Watchdog in 1991, Alan Upchurch credited the direction of the film solely to Zucker based on an interview with Walter Brandi, who claimed that Zucker shot the film.
 A few years later, Lucas Balbo interviewed Pupillo who said he let Zucker be credited as the director as he "didn't care about the film", and that he did not want his name on both this film and Bloody Pit of Horror.
 Screenwriter Roberto Natale also confirmed Pupillo as the director.

 Pupillo stated that he did not get along with actress Barbara Steele on set describing her attitude as "really disgusting".
 On the fourth day of shooting, Pupillo said he faced her in front of the whole crew and that the two got along after this encounter.

 Zucker did direct a few extra scenes that were in the American cut of the film.
 These included the prologue scenes and the suicide of the character Stinel (Ennio Balbo).
 Other scenes included in the American cut involved a scene of a horse kicking a man to death.